Creative Age Cheltenham

 Creative Age is for people with dementia and their supporters/carers who live independently in Cheltenham.
-Sessions take place at Bethesda Methodist Church.
+From Sept 2025, sessions will take place at Cheltenham Quaker Meeting House.
 Creative sessions are followed by tea and cake with the chance to socialise and get to know each other better.

 We work in a group, exploring creatively through seated movement, dance, words, collective story-making, music, singing, visual arts and poetry – all inspired by the participants’ interests.